Bdot42/mfakto/README.txt

   11.10 or above as the AMD APP SDK has been discontinued.
 - otherwise: AMD APP SDK 2.5 or higher

-Open a command shell and run 'mfakto -h' in the mfakto folder for parameters it accepts.
-You may also want to check mfakto.ini for changing and tweaking mfakto.
+Open a terminal window and run 'mfakto -h' for possible parameters.
+You may also want to check mfakto.ini for additional settings. mfakto typically fetches work from worktodo.txt as specified in the INI file.
+See section 3 on how to obtain assignments and report results.

-Typically you will want to get work from a worktodo file which can be specified in mfakto.ini.
+A typical worktodo.txt file looks like this:
+  -- begin example --
+  Factor=[...],66362159,64,68
+  Factor=[...],3321932839,50,61
+  -- end example --

+You can launch mfakto after getting assignments.
+It should trial factor M66362159 from 64 to 68 bits, followed by M3321932839 from 50 to 61 bits.

-Please run the built-in selftest (mfakto -st) each time you've:
+mfakto has a built-in self-test that automatically optimizes parameters.
+Please run 'mfakto -st' each time you've:
 - Recompiled the code
 - Downloaded a new binary from somewhere
 - Changed the graphics driver
 - Changed your hardware

-worktodo.txt example:
--- cut here --
-Factor=bla,66362159,64,68
-Factor=bla,3321932839,50,61
--- cut here --

-Then run 'mfakto'.
-If everything is working as expected this should trial factor M66362159 from 2^64 to 2^68 and after that trial factor M3321932839 from 2^50 to 2^61.

 ######################
 # 2.1 Supported GPUs #